Seregy/k8s-examples/README.md

     ```

 3. (Optional) Adjust the deployments to use locally built images by:
-    - replacing existing value for `image:` in [calculation-service deployment file](k8s/calculation-service/deployment.yaml) with `image: calculation-service`
+    - replacing existing value for `image:` in [calculation-service deployment file](k8s/calculation-service/deployment.yaml) with `image: calculation-service:0.0.1`
-    - replacing existing value for `image:` in [rate-provider deployment file](k8s/rate-provider/deployment.yaml) with `image: rate-service`
+    - replacing existing value for `image:` in [rate-provider deployment file](k8s/rate-provider/deployment.yaml) with `image: rate-service:0.0.1`
 4. Create deployment, service and ingress resources for calculation service:

     ```